suncoast-devs/handbook/resources/bash/commands-we-like.md

 Use cd to navigate to a new folder, a current project, or another place on your computer.

----

-### List

-#### How to use

-> ls

-#### What does it do?

-This command lists the files and directories in your current folder. `ls` is usually used to see where you are and what files you can currently use.

-#### When do use ls?

-Use `ls` to help you see what files are in your current directory.

----

-### pwd

-#### How to use

-> pwd

-#### What does it do?

-This simple command stands for "present working directory."
-This command shows you which directory you currently are in by printing the current directory.
-Knowing where you are, helps you to know what commands you can run and what tools, programs, and files you can manipulate.

-#### When do use ls?

-Use `pwd` to help you see where you currently are in your terminal.

----

 ### Open VS Code

 #### How to use